go101/go101/README.md

 ----

-<b>[Go 101](https://go101.org)</b> is a book focusing on Go syntax/semantics and all kinds of details.
+<b>[Go 101](https://go101.org)</b> is a book focusing on Go syntax/semantics and all kinds of runtime related things.
-The book also tries to help gophers gain a deep and thorough understanding of Go.
+It tries to help gophers gain a deep and thorough understanding of Go.
+This book also collects many details of Go and in Go programming.
 The book is expected to be helpful for both beginner and experienced Go programmers.

-To get latest changes, please follow [@go100and1](https://twitter.com/go100and1).
+To get latest changes of Go 101, please follow the official twitter account: [@go100and1](https://twitter.com/go100and1).

 ### Install